How to choose and configure Hugo’s AI Model

 Answer guidance controls how cautious Hugo should be when answering.

-A conservative setup helps Hugo answer only when it can rely on available sources and when the answer is likely to be correct.
+A more conservative setup encourages Hugo to answer only when it can rely on available sources and has sufficient confidence in the response.

 These settings are useful, but they are not the main way to control Hugo’s behavior.
-For detailed behavior rules, tone, escalation, and answer structure, use instructions.
+For detailed rules covering tone, behavior, escalation, and answer structure, use Hugo instructions.

 Set the agent locale

-The Agent locale setting controls the language behavior of Hugo.
+The Agent locale setting controls Hugo’s language behavior.

-In most cases, Auto-detect is the best option because Hugo can adapt to the customer’s language automatically.
+In most cases, Auto-detect is the best option because Hugo can adapt its response to the customer’s language.

 Use auto-detect

-Use Auto-detect when your customers contact you in multiple languages or when you want Hugo to respond in the same language as the customer.
+Use Auto-detect when customers contact you in multiple languages or when Hugo should reply in the same language as each customer.

 Use a fixed locale

-Use a fixed locale if your support experience should always stay in one language, or if a specific team handles a specific market.
+Use a fixed locale when your support experience should always remain in one language or when a specific AI Agent handles a particular market.

 Recommended setup by use case

 There is no single best configuration for every workspace.
-The right setup depends on your support volume, customer language, compliance needs, and quality expectations.
+The right setup depends on your support volume, customer languages, compliance requirements, and answer quality expectations.

 Use case | Recommended setup |